 3. Know your budget

-Now that you have an information about where you want to run, your type of pronation and how much budget fits try going to the store in the afternoon.
-As they say its best to buy shoes in the afternoon because it’s the time where our feet have expanded from the morning walking and standing.
+Now that you have information about where you want to run, your type of pronation and how much the budget fits try going to the store in the afternoon.
+As they say, it’s best to buy shoes in the afternoon because it’s the time when our feet have expanded from the morning walking and standing.
 Bring a pair of socks that you will use with the running shoes to make sure it’s comfortable.

 Walk around or run around to really feel the shoes and don’t be shy to ask the salesperson if you have questions in choosing the right pair.